Huclark/alx-higher_level_programming/0x04-python-more_data_structures/README.md

 - **Code Style**: Your code should use pycodestyle (version `2.8.*`)
 - **Executable Files**: All your files must be executable
 - **File Length Testing**: The length of your files will be tested using `wc`
+- **Modules**: You are not allowed to import any module unless specified otherwise in a task.